MichaelCurrin/eleventy-quickstart/README.md

 </div>

+## About

+Eleventy is an static site generator built on JavaScript.
+You can install it from the NPM package registry.
+It was created as a simpler alternative to Jekyll.

-Learn about Eleventy in my [Eleventy resources](https://michaelcurrin.github.io/dev-resources/resources/javascript/packages/eleventy/).
+Learn about  in my [Eleventy resources](https://michaelcurrin.github.io/dev-resources/resources/javascript/packages/eleventy/).

 This template is meant to be light and follow the pattern of a Jekyll project like [jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo) to make it easy to migrate from Jekyll to Eleventy.

+The website is really simple.
+Consider next steps as building out some styling and navigation yourself and installing a theme and plugins.

 ## Requirements